dreamhost/openstack-manuals/doc/user-guide/source/dashboard_launch_instances.rst

   does not boot.
 Instead, it is replaced by the image on the volume that you choose in the next steps.

-  To boot a Xen image from a volume, the image you launch in must be the same type, fully virtualized or paravirtualized, as the one on the volume.

-* Select the volume or volume snapshot from which to boot.
-Enter a device name.
-Enter ``vda`` for KVM images or ``xvda`` for Xen images.

 Connect to your instance by using SSH
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~